AbnormalPoof/Funkin/docs/CONTRIBUTING.md

 Use the search bar on the Issues page to check that your issue hasn't already been reported by someone else!
 Duplicate issues make it harder to keep track of important issues with the game.

 Also only report one issue or enhancement at a time!
-That way they're easier to track.
+If you have multiple bug reports or suggestions, split them up into separate submissions so they can be checked off one by one.

 Once you're sure your issue is unique and specific, feel free to submit it.